 Surprisingly, Google isn’t the best choice for both publishers and advertisers.

 As a publisher, you might be working with an SSP or a header bidding wrapper to run header auctions (If not, you should).
 At present, a few of them help publishers refresh their ads with the help of proprietary technologies.
-Similar to Google, they can refresh ads by measuring a set of on-page factors and browser events.
+Like Google, they can refresh ads by measuring a set of on-page factors and browser events.

 So, you can either partner with them or implement ad refresh with Google.
 Remember we said Google isn’t the best choice for ad refreshing?
 Here’s why:

-With Google, you can auto-refresh ads based only on the triggers.
-And, that won’t work for many publishers.
-Let’s say your users stay on an article page for 3 minutes (avg).
-Clearly, you can’t utilize the user trigger and event trigger in a typical article page.
+You can’t utilize the user and event triggers in a typical article page.
 So, refreshing ads based on time intervals is all you have left.
 This has proven to be ineffective for both publishers and advertisers.

-The ads are being refreshed without considering many other factors.
-Even when the user isn’t active on the page, ads will keep on refreshing after a minute.
+In Google ad refresh, ads are being refreshed without considering many other factors.
+Even when the user isn’t active on the page, ads will refresh after a minute.
 This means the likelihood of a user engaging with the ad is minimal.
 So, depreciated CPMs for publishers.

 AMP Ad Refresh